opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

 ..
 Note::

     Specifying the endpoint VPN tunnel IP is preferable.
 As an alternative, you could include an external IP such as 1.1.1.1 or 8.8.8.8, but be aware that this IP will *only* be accessible through the VPN tunnel (OPNsense creates a static route for it), and therefore will not accessible from local hosts that are not using the tunnel
+    Some VPN providers will include the VPN tunnel IP of the endpoint in the configuration data they provide.
+For others (such as Mullvad), you can get the IP by running a traceroute from a host that is using the tunnel - the first hop after OPNsense is the VPN provider's tunnel IP

 - **Save** the gateway configuration and then click **Apply changes**